wangchning/vocabulary/Vocabulary.md

 - Thus nature gives the hint, man acts upon it, and by the law of inheritance exaggerates the deviation.

+### dictum
+"You are what you eat" is a dictum, and so is a low requiring you to curb your dog.

+Dictum dates from 16th Century.
+It descended from a Latin word that means "something said".
+- He follows the famous American dictum "Don't ge mad, get even."

 ### dim-witted
 - No, I thought, President Trump was boorish, dim-witted, inarticulate, incoherent, narcissistic and insensitive.
 > Someone who's dim-witted isn't very smart.
 So you might want to keep your thoughts about your dim-witted cousin to yourself.